lynxbase/.github/profile/README.md

 lynxdb query 'level=error | stats count by service'
 ```

-The same binary is both.
-There is nothing to install on top of it.
-There is no JVM.
+One binary does both.
+No JVM, no extra services, nothing to install on top of it.
+Run
-There are no satellite services.
-You can run it on a $5 VPS or scale it across a
+it on a $5 VPS or scale it across a hundred nodes - the experience of *using* it
-hundred nodes - the experience of *using* it doesn't change.
+doesn't change.

 ## What I gave up to get here